khaors/geocompr/main.md

 #> 1 7.21e+09         177
 ```

-The result is a spatial data frame of class `sf` (only the non-spatial results are shown): the aggregation procedure dissolves boundaries within continental land masses.
+The result is a spatial data frame of class `sf` (only the non-spatial results are shown): the aggregation procedure dissolves boundaries within continental land masses (explained in detail in section \@ref(geometry-unions)).
 In the previous code chunk `pop` and `n_countries` are column names in the result.
 `sum()` and `n()` were the aggregating functions.